5-Minute Overnight Steel Cut Oatmeal

 As the oats begin to boil, continue to stir intermittently and cook, until about 4-5 minutes have passed.
 Then that’s it!
 They’re ready to be served warm with your favorite toppings.

 Since this makes a fairly large batch, I usually have leftovers that I store in an airtight container in the refrigerator for up to 5 days.
 Then I just microwave them for about 2 minutes with a splash of milk to rehydrate.

 This method has made eating oatmeal so much easier for me and I hope you find it does the same for you.
 Stay warm and enjoy, friends!

-- In a large pot, bring 3 cups water to a boil and then add 1 cup oats and a pinch of salt.
-Allow to boil for one minutes then turn off the heat and cover the pot with a lid.
+- In a large pot, bring 3 cups of water to a boil.
+Add 1 cup of steel cut oats and a pinch of salt.
+Allow to boil for about one minute then turn off the heat and cover the pot with a lid.
 Bed time!

-- The next morning, turn the heat to medium-high and remove the lid.
-Pour in the almond milk using 1/2 cup for thicker oats or 1 cup for thinner oats.
-Cook while continuing to stir for 3 to 4 minutes then transfer to a bowl for serving.
-Top with desired toppings and enjoy!
+- The next morning, remove the lid and turn the heat to medium-high.
+Pour in the milk using 1/2 cup for thicker oats or 1 cup for a thinner consistency.
+Cook while continuing to stir for 3 to 4 minutes, until soft but still chewy.
+Transfer to a bowl fo serving, finish with desired toppings and enjoy!

 - Store leftovers in an airtight container and refrigerate for up to 5 days.
 Microwave on high for 2 minutes when ready to serve.